 38. The Grand Canyon, The United States

-The Grand Canyon has built up over nearly two billion years.
+The Grand Canyon has been built over nearly two billion years.
 Scientists believe that that the Colorado River established a path through the canyon about 5 to 6 million years ago (give or take a few hundred thousand years).

 A car is quite important to get around such a large park.
 There are loads of different options and itineraries as well as different levels of difficulty for treks etc etc – the Grand Canyon park website is a great source of information.

 Or do what I did and take a helicopter ride from Las Vegas for a day trip to the Grand Canyon including a visit to the Skywalk (not for those with a fear of heights) and a flight down the Las Vegas strip on the way back.

 39. St Paul’s Cathedral, London

 This gorgeous Cathedral is a must-see in London, even if you are only there for a few days.
 Situated on Ludgate Hill, the highest part of the city, this English landmark is a gorgeous addition to London’s skyline.

 For over 1400 years St Paul’s Cathedral has stood at the highest point of the City of London on Ludgate Hill.
 Do remember the actual City of London is a very small part – more like a suburb – of what the rest of the world thinks of as London so this still holds.

 St Paul’s has been home to some of the most historic religious events in English history from the funeral of Winston Churchill to the wedding of the then Prince Charles and Lady Diana.